lmoffat25/LePostClient/README.md

 - WordPress 5.8 or higher
 - PHP 8.0 or higher
 - Active API key for the content generation service

+## Translations

+The plugin is available in the following languages:
+- English (default)
+- French (fr_FR)

+If you want to contribute translations or improve existing ones, you can edit the PO files in the `languages` directory.

 ## Changelog